Skip to content

 Chris says:

-“People are more open to WhatsApp for business than they have ever been before.”
+“People are more open to WhatsApp selling than they have ever been before.”

 Why not test if WhatsApp can work as an outbound channel for you?
 You may reap the rewards of being an early adopter.